Stanisław Sylwester Alfonzy Grodyński: Post-War years

-After he joined the Polish Resettlement Corps, on 28 March 1947, Grodyński made the decision to leave Italy and went by ship to England, arriving at the port of Liverpool.
-His first place of residence was Polish Military Camp in Chiseldon, near Swindon, in Wiltshire (where after a short stay he became Head of a Polish School created for young Polish soldiers) before moving to London to seek better employment opportunities.
+After he joined the Polish Resettlement Corps, on 28 March 1947, Grodyński left Italy and sailed to Liverpool.
+His first place of residence was Polish Military Camp in Chiseldon, near Swindon in Wiltshire, where he became Head of a Polish School created for young Polish soldiers, before moving to reside in London.

+Grodyński's closest friends in London were Colonel Józef Werobej (pl) and the Lubomirski-Tyszkiewicz, Offenkowski and Banks families.
+In addition to the various employment roles he undertook he was a member of different Polish organizations, including the London Institute of 5th Borderland Infantry Division at which, in September 1966, he attended the twenty-fifth anniversary of the Division during which General Władysław Sikorski was commemorated by General Władysław Anders.
+On Sunday 3 January 1971 Grodyński participated in an event presenting New Year's greetings to President August Zaleski in the Polish President's Office in London.
+Living in Balham, South London, Grodyński was one of the first members of the Polish Catholic Parish and of the White Eagle Club inaugurated in the area.

-Throughout the post-war period Grodyński maintained contacts with those who came to London and with whom he had worked in Poland or fought with in military campaigns abroad, while endeavouring 'behind the scenes' (given his military intelligence background) to assist the Polish government-in-exile.
-A back injury sustained in breaking the fall of one of Poland's former Generals with whom, during his later years, he was walking in London, contributed, along with previous wounds and ailing health, to his death.
+Throughout the post-war period Grodyński maintained contacts with government, military and business leaders with whom he had worked previously, while endeavouring 'behind the scenes' (given his senior military intelligence background) to assist the Polish Government-in-exile.
+A back injury sustained in breaking the fall of one of Poland's former Generals with whom he was walking in London, contributed to his death.